serhiichuk/vue-cli-plugin-clm-helper/README.md

 ### Build

-  Build slides to necessary CLM's.
+Build slides to necessary CLM's - each slide will build, have necessary CLM files and archived.

 - **`vue-cli-service build-clm <clm> [options] [filter] [lang]`**
   - `clm` - required parameter, can be: `veeva`, `mi-touch` and `pharma-touch`